 But once people are used to buying e-books, or once they have no other choice because there are books they need that aren’t available in any other format, the consumer no longer holds the power.
 The distributor does.

 And let’s just say in a few years, the creator of your e-reader decides to sign an exclusive agreement with Apple allowing those e-books to be read on Apple devices but nothing else.
-If you have a computer running Windows or a phone running a Microsoft operating system, you can’t read that content on it anymore.
+If you have a computer running Windows or a phone running Android, you can’t read that content on it anymore.

 That would be suicide right now, but in 10 years, it could be good way for one vendor to gain an advantage over a competitor.
 What prevents it from happening?